7 Psychology Books Like Maybe You Should Talk To Someone

 6. The Consolations of Philosophy

-It’s not written towards psychology, but it’s still changed my life and helped me reorientate it.
+This is not about psychology, but it’s still changed my life and helped me reorientate it.
 Alain de Botton studied at Cambridge.
 He loves his psychology and commenting about couples.
-You should listen to some of his talks on YouTube and see his style is unique.
+You should listen to some of his talks on YouTube and see his unique style.
 This book simplifies philosophy and makes it applicable to real life.

 Alain describes how vital philosophy is in the current day and age.
-He talks about different consolations that all philosophy has given us or could give us.
-The book has six chapters, and its constellations for unpopularity, not having enough money, frustration, inadequacy, a broken heart, and difficulties.
+He talks about different consolations that all philosophy has given or could give us.
+The book has six chapters, and its constellations include unpopularity, not having enough money, frustration, inadequacy, a broken heart, and difficulties.

-So as you can see, there’s a huge reason why a psychologist loves this book because it’s about human behavior, mind, and life.
-I would classify this as the best book on the intersection between philosophy and psychology and that philosophy is almost therapeutic.
-While reading the book, you will see the same theme similar to Maybe You Should Talk To Someone.
+So, as you can see, a huge reason a psychologist loves this book is that it’s about human behavior, the mind, and life.
+I would classify this as the best book on the intersection between philosophy and psychology, and that philosophy is almost therapeutic.
+While reading the book, you will see the same theme as Maybe You Should Talk To Someone.

 Author: Simon Vance